IndyBar Pro Bono Opportunities

 Current Volunteer Opportunities

 The IndyBar has a variety of opportunities for pro bono and volunteer service.
 To volunteer for an IndyBar pro bono program, simply fill out the short online form at indybar.org/probono.
 NOTE: Volunteers must be IndyBar members.
+In addition to pro bono service, IndyBar volunteers are needed every month to represent the association at Naturalization Ceremonies.
+Volunteer here for this unique opportunity.

 Making a Difference: IndyBar Pro Bono Programs